lxj616/lxj616.github.io/_posts/2021-09-26-reviving-leonid-afremov-paintings.markdown

 Prepare your own segmentation annotation file, beware these restrictions:

 1. You can not go too far from original painting compositions, modify the original segmentation is a good place to start with
-2. It cam generate larger resolution images, but that does not mean larger object with tiny details, enlarge the canvas size but not object size
+2. It can generate larger resolution images, but that does not mean larger object with tiny details, enlarge the canvas size but not object size
 3. Don't try to compose wrong catagories together, remember the low angle magic stuff we talked about earlier ?
 4. It will always generate similar contents compared to original paintings, like the previous shown second one, it nearly reconstruct the original painting, you can not draw something 'that original' from leonid afremov himself